 The goal of the Adopt-a-Forest program is to enhance the enjoyment of public forest lands by eliminating illegal dumping and to increase the awareness of recycling opportunities for waste materials found.

-State Forest lands cover 3.9 million acres and include:
+State forest lands cover 4-million acres and include:

-601 water access sites on Michigan's lakes & streams
+- 601 water access sites on Michigan's lakes and streams

 Forest, river, and trail maintenance are being planned statewide.
-For further information, contact your local DNR or Ada Takacs, Volunteer Coordinator, at 989.275.5151, ext.
-2049 or via e-mail, Ada Takacs.
+For further information, contact your local DNR office or Ada Takacs, volunteer coordinator, at 231-534-5569 or via e-mail, Ada Takacs.

-The program is sponsored jointly by the Michigan Department of Natural Resources, the Michigan Department of Environmental Quality, the United States Forest Service, the Michigan Forest Resource Alliance, and many private organizations.
+The program is sponsored jointly by the Michigan Department of Natural Resources, the Michigan Department of Environmental Quality, the U.S. Forest Service, the Michigan Society of American Foresters, and many private organizations.

 To Adopt-a-Forest, call 1-888-797-6272 or check out the website www.cleanforests.org.